-The Company has exposure to commodity markets, specifically in its fresh pork and poultry operations, where financial performance is influenced by market prices for live hogs and chickens and feed costs.
+Within Prepared Foods, the Company has exposure to commodity markets, specifically in poultry, where financial performance is influenced by domestic supply allocations and global feed costs.
 The Company is continuing in its efforts to minimize the influence of underlying commodity prices by focusing on sustainability and value-added products, and by increasing operating efficiencies to improve its competitive position.
-The Company also attempts to minimize the overall impact of these commodity prices through its balanced portfolio of production and processing operations throughout the pork and poultry value chains.
+Refer to the Foreign Operations, Currency, and Pricing sections for further information on market conditions.
+Upon completion of the planned spin-off of the Pork Complex, the Company will focus on enhancing its focus as a value-added consumer packaged goods company with reduced exposure to commodity markets.